x86Cow/cyberResources/README.md

     * Bash is the default command shell and is what we will be focusing on during his course.
   * Living in the terminal
     * Editing text with vi type editors and nano
+      * VI type editors are very effective because the mouse is not needed, it is controlled all with keystrokes.
+      * VI is a modal editor, it uses three modes: Normal, Insert and Visual.
+These modes allow you too have triple the amount of keybinds each mode for a different type of action you need to do.
     * File management

 # Cyber Team Resources
 * Linux